LBruni98/Database/Documents/README.md

 # Documents

-Here is the part of the repo that contains both the design document and user manual
+Here is the part of the repo that contains both the design document and user manual.